 Teaching Assistant (CUPE3902 Unit 1) positions for Electrical & Computer Engineering courses only.

-*Fall TA positions have been filled and successful applicants have been contacted*
+TAD is now closed to applications for the 2021 Winter term.
+Winter TA positions have been filled and successful applicants have been contacted.

 - Teaching Assistantships are available in the Department and their allocation is governed by a Union Collective Agreement – CUPE 3902 Unit 1.